Nathaniel Whiting (mill owner): Mill owner

 The Town also offered an incentive of 60 acres of land to whoever would construct and maintain a corn mill, as long as the mill was ready to grind corn by "the first of the 10th month"[i.e. December].
 (Note: Before the adaptation of the Gregorian calendar in the United States, the year did not begin in January.)
 The first corn mill was erected in 1641 by John Elderkin, a recent arrival from Lynn, at a dam on East Brook next to the present day Condon Park and near the intersection of Bussey St and Colburn St. This was the first public utility in the nation.
 Early settlers could grind their corn at the mill, and in return paid a tithe to help maintain the mill.

 In 1642, Elderkin sold half of his rights to Whiting and the other half to John Allin, Nathan Aldis, and John Dwight.
 (Note: Allin was the minister, Aldis the deacon, and Dwight was Whiting's father-in-law.)
 They operated the mill "in a rather stormy partnership" until 1649 when Whiting became the sole owner.

 The Town was displeased with the "insufficient performance" of the mill under Whiting's management.
-As the only miller in town, residents were dependant upon him.
+As the only miller in town, residents were dependent upon him.
 In 1652, Whiting sold his mill and all his town rights to John Dwight, Francis Chickering, Joshua Fisher, and John Morse for 250 pounds, but purchased it back the following year.
 Whiting and five generations of his descendants ran their mill from 1641 until 1823, when it was sold.
 The family controlled land on Mother Brook until the 1830s.

 In January 1653 the Town offered land to Robert Crossman if he would build a mill on the Charles where Abraham Shaw had originally intended, before the construction of Mother Brook.
 Crossman refused, but Whiting was so displeased by the prospect of a second mill that he offered to sell his mill back to the Town for 250 pounds.
 Whiting's performance did not improve, however, and the town wanted an alternative.
 Daniel Pond and Ezra Morse were then given permission by the Town to erect a new corn mill on the brook above Whiting's, so long as it was completed by June 24, 1665.